AdvancedResearch

 When you dig deep into this rabbit hole

 For example, human brains are extremely complex.
 It is the most complex machine we know about.
-Human brains were evolved by natural selection.
-One could think of natural selection as a “high level algorithm” running on physical laws.
+Human brains evolved by natural selection.
+One could think of natural selection as a “high level algorithm” running on top of physical laws.

 The intelligence due to selection effects in an exponential reference class, is a “low level algorithm” that could be much closer to the description of physical laws.
 Therefore, since the observer in a such universe is a product of a high level algorithm that runs on top of a low level algorithm, those two effects combined can be highly complex and interacting and interfering with each other.